rktect/HyperVStatusMonitor/ReadMe.md

 1. Clone the repo.
 2. Edit the appsettings.json file to set up:

 	a.
-Your desired replication condition thresholds based on your hyper-v environment.
+Your desired replication condition thresholds based on your Hyper-V environment.

 	b.
 Configure the SMTP parameters for an email service.
 Values for SMTP user and password *can* be put in appsettings.json, but it is recommended to set these in the Environment Variables for more secure storage.
 This also makes it easy to have different development and production values based on the environment.
 Note that this service should not be dependent on your Hyper-V hosting environment - so that notifications can still be sent out if that data center is offline.
-For email service - [SendGrid.com](SendGrid.com) offers a free developer account with 25,000 emails per month and great metrics built-in.
+For email service - [SendGrid.com](https://sendgrid.com) offers a free developer account with 25,000 emails per month and great metrics built-in.

 	c.
-Set up the email subject as well as from and to addresses for your monitoring wishes.
+Set up the email subject as well as from and to addresses for your monitoring needs.
 3. Build and publish the app to Azure or your preferred location.
 You can do this in Visual Studio 2015 (Community Edition is free!) or using the [dnx command prompt](https://docs.asp.net/en/latest/dnx/commands.html "dnx").
 4. Edit the 'PostReplicationStatusHttp.ps1' file (or PostReplicationStatusHttps.ps1 if you plan to use HTTPS with a self-signed certificate).
 You only need to set the URI parameter for the web application you set up in step 3.
 5. Copy the edited Powershell script to the Hyper-V host (or a machine that has permissions to access Replication statistics).

+	If you are running the script from another machine than the primary replication host, then you will have to tell the script what server the primary is on:

+		Change:
+		$json = Measure-VMReplication | ConvertTo-Json -Compress
+		To:
+		$json = Measure-VMReplication -ComputerName {primary-server-IP-or-name} | ConvertTo-Json -Compress

 	You can test this script by running it with appropriate permissions in Powershell.
 In your Powershell test, you will see the Response data which shows a 200-OK status if it submitted successfully.
 Under "Content", you will see "ok-{number of VMs checked}-{number of problems found}" to tell you what was processed and the outcome of the status condition logic.
-6. Set the script to run on an interval using Task Scheduler, add a new task.
+6. Set the script to run on an interval using Task Scheduler > Add a new task.

-	You can open Task Scheduler on a remote machine by right-clicking Task Scheduler (local) and select "Connect to a remote computer" - if you have problems with connecting, it is likely your firewall preventing it - try running this in Powershell:
+	You can open Task Scheduler on a remote machine by right-clicking Task Scheduler (local) and select "Connect to a remote computer".
+If you have problems with connecting, it is likely your firewall preventing it - try running this in Powershell:

 		Set-NetFirewallRule -DisplayGroup 'Remote Event Log Management' -Enabled True -PassThru

 	You will need to select "Run whether user is logged on or not" and "Run with highest privileges".
 Make sure a user with sufficient privileges is configured to run the task.

 	Under triggers, add a new daily schedule with "Repeat task every" 5 minute intervals (or whatever duration you are comfortable monitoring the replication status) and choose "Indefinitely".

 	Under actions, create a new action (changing the script path to your file location):

 		Program/script:	c:\windows\system32\WindowsPowerShell\v1.0\powershell.exe
 		Add arguments: -WindowStyle Hidden -NonInteractive -Executionpolicy unrestricted -file c:\{your path to file}\PostReplicationStatusHttp.ps1